rubygems/bundler/ROADMAP.md

   - We will reduce open bug count to 0 for the final 1.0 release.
   - Some additional features that require more thought.
 For details, see http://github.com/carlhuda/bundler/issues/labels/1.0

+# 1.1

+  - Stop upgrading 0.9 lockfiles
+  - Delete vestigial gems installed into ~/.bundle/ by 0.9